wujosephjw/multi-playerVR/README.md

 # Collaborative Canvas: An Interactive Multi-User Space for Artistic Creation and Exploration
 Author: Joseph Wu

-A virtual reality application enables you to draw in space by pinching your fingers, interact (grab, throw) with artwork, and mesh modeling an artifact.
-By integrating the advantages of multiplayer mode, players can interact, create, and explore 3D objects together.
+A virtual reality application allows users to engage with 3D objects through actions such as grabbing and throwing, utilizing the VR controller for artwork creation and mesh modeling.
+The incorporation of a multiplayer mode enhances collaborative experiences, enabling players to interact, collaborate, and collectively explore 3D objects.

 # User Narrative

 # Interface Description
+ •	Engage with 3D objects by pressing the grip controller button when close to the 3D object.
+It can throw and catch objects between users.
+ •	Oculus Integration Package Version 23.0

 # Built With
 •	Unity 2019.4.15f1
 •	Oculus Integration Package Version 23.0
 •	Deployed to Oculus Quest 3
-•	XR Interaction Toolkit
 •	Normcore Unity networking plugin (https://normcore.io/dashboard/app)